jasontheguy/vgs_test/README.md

     +TENANT_ID='Tenant ID'  <br>
     +PATH_TO_VGS_PEM='Your Path to File Here' </br>
     ^^^^ You can find the cert here https://www.verygoodsecurity.com/docs/guides/outbound-connection
-To install, clone this repo wherever you choose.
+To install, clone this repo wherever you choose.</br>
-Open it and run pip3 install -r requirements.txt to get requirements satisfied.
+Open it and run pip3 install -r requirements.txt to get requirements satisfied.</br>
 Run python3 app.py and navigate to localhost:5000 </br>

-{% include vimeoPlayer.html id=page.vimeoId %}
+You can see my demo on the final webpage of the application or here https://player.vimeo.com/video/457295471